A Low-Glycemic Foods List for Sugar Management

 Mastering Blood Sugar: The Senior’s Guide to Low-Glycemic Living

-Managing Type 2 Diabetes is often described as a "balancing act," but after years of navigating my own glucose levels with Metformin and Ozempic, I prefer to think of it as Vascular Defense.
-Every time we choose a low-glycemic food, we are protecting our heart and kidneys from the "sugar spikes" that cause long-term scarring.
+Managing Type 2 diabetes is often described as a "balancing act," but after years of navigating my own glucose levels with Metformin and Ozempic, I prefer to think of it as "vascular defense."
+Every time we choose a low-glycemic food, we are protecting our hearts and kidneys from the "sugar spikes" that cause long-term scarring.

 Medical Disclaimer: This content is for informational and educational purposes only.
 It does not replace professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider regarding any medical condition.

-A senior couple at a local farmer's market buying low glycemic vegetables a dynamic oil painting head and shoulders portrait,
+A senior couple shopping for low-glycemic vegetables at a local farmers' market, illustrated in a warm, dynamic oil painting style.

 Glycemic Index (GI) vs. Glycemic Load (GL)